mattd429/nodejs-express/docs/Express-Framework.md

   res.render('error');
 });
 ```
-The Express application object(app) is not full configured
+The Express application object(app) is not full configured.
+The last step is to add it to the module exports(this is what allows it to be imported by **/bin/www**).